HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/fists.md

   - Doing this usually surprises your opponent, allowing you to deal a decent amount of damage with good aim before they can react.
   - This is often effective if your opponent is already at low health.
   - Be careful if your opponent has a better melee weapon that they can switch to after you attack.
+  - If you are a mobile player, you will have a much better movement, so you can use this technique most effectively.
+  - If you are a computer or PC player and notice that your opponent does not move at 45° directions, you should refrain from attacking with your fists due to their better movement.

 ## Countering